SecretVault Quickstart

 SecretVault lets you store sensitive data securely by encrypting and splitting it across multiple nodes.
 While regular fields remain readable, private information is protected through encryption - making it perfect for applications that need to balance data accessibility with privacy.

 In this 15-minute quickstart, you'll build a privacy-preserving data collection for a Web3 experience survey using Node.js and SecretVault.
-The project will encrypt personal data (name
+The project will encrypt personal data (name and years_in_web3 fields) while keeping the responses array of survey ratings in plaintext.

 info